BecketTrotter/newscatcher-rewrite/Readme.md

 #usage with optional topic field

-nc = Newscatcher(website = 'nytimes.com', topic = 'politics') #topics available for a website may be found with the describe_url function
+nc = Newscatcher(website = 'nytimes.com', topic = 'politics') #topics available for a website, may be found with the describe_url function

 results = nc.search()
 articles = results['articles']